things to do in Galveston

 credit to Stuttgarden Tavern

 At Stuttgarden Tavern, you’ll always find a seat.
-Not only that, and if you find your way to the rooftop bar, you can enjoy your brew with a magnificent view of the cruise ships coming and going along the Gulf of Mexico.
+Not only that, but if you find your way to the rooftop bar, you can enjoy your brew with a magnificent view of the cruise ships coming and going along the Gulf of Mexico.

 Down below, you’ll find pool, shuffleboard, darts, classic video games, and if you’re lucky, you might even be there on a live music night.